Congratulations on Your Decision to Become a Homeowner!

 Like in so many professions, reputation and word-of-mouth are crucial.
 Indeed, for RE/MAX agents, client and agent referrals account for about 70% of business.
 As you begin your search for your RE/MAX agent, talk to family, friends, and colleagues who have gone through the home buying process to see if they can recommend anyone.
 Homeowners who’ve had a positive experience with a RE/MAX agent are only too happy to share this with you, much like they would a doctor, dentist, or auto mechanic.
 You can also use the Internet, or visit a local RE/MAX office.

 As a first-time homebuyer, look for an agent who is experienced in your market, but not so busy that they can’t give you due attention.
-RE/MAX agents that carry the ABR® designation (Accredited Buyer Representative) are skilled in understanding and responding to the specific needs of buyers.
-Consider looking for an agent with an ABR® designation before you look for a home and you’ll be served, not sold.
+RE/MAX agents are skilled in understanding and responding to the specific needs of buyers.
+Consider contacting a RE/MAX agent before you look for a home and you’ll be served, not sold.
 Your interests become their interests, and you’ll be working with someone who has gone the extra mile by completing specialized training in delivering the best in buyer representation services.
-RE/MAX agents who have an ABR® designation also have established track records, with proven experience in representing the concerns of homebuyers.
-To find a local ABR® buyers representative visit REBAC.net.
+RE/MAX agents have established track records, with proven experience in representing the concerns of homebuyers.

 WHAT A RE/MAX AGENT DOES FOR YOU